-There has been much discussion in recent years of deregulation in financial services, but there has not been sufficient appreciation of the interrelationship between deregulation and technology.
+There has been much discussion in recent years of deregulation in financial services, but there has not been sufficient appreciation, in my view, of the interrelationship between deregulation and technology.
 In fact, "deregulation" as we normally understand the term-a decision by the legislature or regulator to eliminate some type of regulation-has been rather limited in banking.
-There has been little comparable to a congressional decision to eliminate the Civil Aeronautics Board (CAB) and most of its regulatory functions.
+There has been little comparable to a Congressional decision to eliminate the CAB and most of its regulatory functions.
 The only significant deregulation of that type in banking has been the elimination of interest rate ceilings on deposits.
 We should not lose sight of how that came about.

 Interest rate ceilings and the prohibition of interest on demand deposits were imposed by the Banking Act of 1933 with the support of the banking industry.
-While economists consistently attacked the ceilings as being inefficient, unnecessary, immoral, and fattening, for at least thirty years bankers strongly supported this restriction on their pricing prerogatives.
-Some bankers began to oppose ceilings in the late 1950s and early 1960s, not on grounds of economic principle, but because their thrift industry competitors (savings and loan associations, savings banks, and credit unions) were not subject to such restrictions.
-That inequity was rectified in 1966, and the vast majority of bankers were satisfied with a system in which all depository institutions were subject to rigid rate ceilings on deposits.
-Bankers' complaints about the system after 1966 were aimed much more at the 0.25 percent rate differential allowed to thrifts than at the system as a whole.
+While economists consistently attacked the ceilings as being inefficient, unnecessary, immoral, and fattening, for at least 30 years bankers strongly supported this restriction on their pricing perogatives.

+Some bankers began to oppose ceilings in the late 1950s/early 1960s, not on grounds of economic principle, but because their saxings-and loan competitors (savings and loan oppositors, savings banks and conditionally) were not subject to such restrictions.
+That inequity was repaired in 1966, and the vast majority of bankers were satisfied with a system in which all depository institutions were subject to rigid rate ceilings on deposits.

+Bankers' complaints about the system after 1966 were aimed much more at the Theory of the savings-and-loans than at the system as a whole.
 And as long as the bankers and the savings institutions were happy with the system, neither Congress nor the regulators were going to make any change on the basis of criticism from a few academics or gray-haired consumers.2

-What happened in the late 1970s to change the views of the bankers?
-They were not suddenly converted to free market principles; nor were there pangs of conscience over inequitable treatment of depositors.
-What happened was the growth of money market mutual funds that offered going market rates to small depositors.
-Small banks faced a loss of deposits to the money market funds, and the larger banks, that ended up selling large certificates of deposit (CDs) to the money market funds, found an increase in interest costs as compared with the previous cost of maintaining their retail deposits.
+What happened in the late 1970s to change the views of the bankers? were not suddenly converted to free market principles, nor were there pangs on conscience over inequitable treatment of depositors.
+What did happen was the growth of money market mutual funds that offered going market rates to small depositors.
+Small banks faced a loss of deposits to the money market funds, and the larger banks, that ended up selling large CDs to the money market funds, found an increase in interest costs as compared with maintaining their retail deposits.

-It is not surprising that this type of innovation-development of the money market fund-took place.
+It is not surprising that this type of innovation--development of the money market fund--took place.
 What is interesting is the question of why it occurred in the 1970s and not in the 1960s.
-The answer turns at least partly on the effect of improved technology on transaction costs.
-Pooling the funds of thousands of investors, representing individually rather small amounts, investing those funds, accounting for earnings, crediting accounts daily, and allowing checks to be written on those accounts all represents an enormous data-processing burden.
+The answer turns at least partly on the effect on transaction costs and technology.
+Pooling the funds of thousands of investors, representing individually rather small amounts, investing those funde, accounting for earnings, crediting accounts daily, and allowing checks to be written on those accounts, represents an enormous data processing burden.
 Communication capability is also extremely important to customers of money market funds.
 An 800 telephone number may not represent terribly sophisticated communications technology, but it was essential to the success of the money market funds.